trovdimi/wikilinks/README.md

 It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn, Dario Taraborelli from Wikimedia.
 The corresponding Wikipedia XML dump can be found [here](https://archive.org/details/enwiki-20150304).
 Click [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download) for more recent dumps.

 The framework extracts the  `id`, `rev_id` and `title` of an article form the XML dump.
 Redirects are resoleved using the XML dump.
-The corresponding HTML for each article is then crawled from the Wikimedia API and processed.
+The corresponding HTML file for each article is then crawled from the Wikimedia API and processed.
-For each link (`source_article_id`,`target_article_id` pair in the `links` table) in the zero namespace of wikipedia it extracts then the following information:
+For each link (`source_article_id`,`target_article_id` pair in the `links` table) in the zero namespace of Wikipedia it extracts then the following information:
-- `target_position_in_text target` link's position in text
+- `target_position_in_text` target link's position in text
 - `target_position_in_text_only` target link's position in text only, all links in tables are ignored
 - `target_position_in_section`  position in section
 - `target_position_in_section_in_text_only`  target link's position in section only, all links in tables of the section are ignored